 - Verify that electrical outlets are not overloaded

 - Identify appliances that do not comply with fire and life safety policies.
 View a list of noncompliant items (pdf) »

 - Identify damage to the building, both in individual rooms and common areas for repair

 - Address any other situations that may present problems to the health or safety of students living on campus

 Even though the main purpose of the inspection is to ensure one’s safety and assess the condition of each residence hall, staff will address any policy violations that are visible during the course of the inspection and will follow up with students.
-Items found that are prohibited by the Undergraduate Handbook (pdf) will be confiscated and students found to be in possession of those items will be referred to the student conduct process.
+Items found that are prohibited by the 2019-2020 Undergraduate Student Handbook (pdf) will be confiscated and students found to be in possession of those items will be referred to the student conduct process.
 A list of prohibited items can be found here.